 Almirall announces New England Journal of Medicine publication of Phase III data demonstrating efficacy and safety of Klisyri® (tirbanibulin)

--- Klisyri® (tirbanibulin) is a novel microtubule inhibitor, recently approved by the U.S. Food and Drug Administration (FDA) for the topical treatment of actinic keratosis (AK) of the face or scalp
+- Klisyri® (tirbanibulin) is a novel microtubule inhibitor, recently approved by the U.S. Food and Drug Administration (FDA) for the topical treatment of actinic keratosis (AK) of the face or scalp and is under evaluation by the European Medicines Agency (EMA)

--- Klisyri® has a demonstrated safety profile with no patient withdrawals from the Phase III studies due to treatment-related adverse events, and a convenient 5-day application period
+- Klisyri® has a demonstrated safety profile with no patient withdrawals from the Phase III studies due to adverse events, and a once daily 5-day self-application period

 "In addition to robust efficacy data, tirbanibulin demonstrated a favorable safety profile.
-The most common (≥2%) adverse events were local skin reactions, including pruritus and pain, at the application site.
-No patients withdrew from the study due to treatment-related adverse events," stated Andrew Blauvelt, MD, MBA, President of Oregon Medical Research Center, and one of the lead investigators of the studies.
+The most common (≥2%) adverse events were local skin reactions, and pruritus and pain at the application site.
+No patients withdrew from the study due to adverse events", stated Andrew Blauvelt, MD, MBA, President of Oregon Medical Research Center, and one of the lead investigators of the studies.

 Local skin reactions were mostly mild-to-moderate in nature and resolved without intervention.
 The percentages of subjects with the maximal post-baseline grades for each local skin reaction greater than baseline (>10%) by treatment group (Klisyri vs. Vehicle) were: Erythema: Mild (22%, 28%), Moderate (63%, 6%), Severe (6%, 0%); Flaking/Scaling: Mild (26%, 25%), Moderate (47%, 9%), Severe (9%, <1%); Crusting: Mild (30%, 9%), Moderate (14%, 2%), Severe (2%, 0%); Swelling: Mild (29%, 4%), Moderate (9%, <1%), Severe (<1%, 0%).